-Your best bet when shipping electronics is to ask your shipping company for advice or consult your owner’s manual.
-Hopefully you were thinking ahead and kept the original packaging, since this is the safest way to package your electronics.
-If you don’t have the original packaging, you may be able to buy specialty electronics boxes from a moving supply company, or with a little work, you can protect your electronics during shipping with some basic packing supplies.
+Your best bet when shipping home electronics is to ask your shipping company for advice or consult your owner’s manual.
+You can typically find the owner’s manual online if you happened to lose it.
+The original packaging is often the safest way to pack your home electronics.
+If you don’t have the original packaging, you can buy specialty electronics boxes from a moving supply company, or with a little work, you can protect your electronics during shipping with some basic packing supplies.

 Supplies you will need